Free-Radical/Cortex1-ZeroVeil/docs/architecture.md

 - ZDR policy compliance status
 - Reliability and uptime history

-The [ZeroVeil SDK](https://github.com/Free-Radical/zeroveil-sdk) implements 3-tier cost-optimized escalation with monthly pricing reviews.
-This approach will be extended to relay-side provider selection to deliver optimal price-performance while maintaining strict ZDR requirements.
+Planned: tiered, cost-optimized escalation with periodic pricing reviews.
+This is in active development for the private ZeroVeil Pro line (and later relay-side provider selection) once the core gateway is stable.

 **Aggregation Benefits:**
 The multi-tenant architecture provides compounding advantages: